| The

 presumably went up a notch.

-Other than that, "Close To You" (The Clams' version, not The Carpenters'
+Other than that, "Close To You" - The Clams' version, not The Carpenters'

-) was an enormous flop, financial and otherwise.
+- was an enormous flop, financial and otherwise.

-* When Creed Taylor found out about the record, the staff A&R man at CTI who signed The Clams got fired.
+* When Creed Taylor found out about the record, he

 * Three Brothers, created as a new pop division of CTI,